 This tutorial will discuss, with examples, the basics of pushing code and how to use the git push command.
 By the end of reading this tutorial, you’ll be an expert at pushing code using the git push command.

 In Git, “saving” changes is not as simple as saving a file.
-When you save a file in a Git repository, the changes will be stored on your computer, but they will not be tracked by the Git repository until you specify that those changes should be tracked.
+When you save a file in a Git repository, the changes will be stored on your computer.
+But, your changes will not be tracked by the Git repository.
+You need to tell git that your changes should be tracked.

 Once you have committed your code to a repository, a record of the changes you have made will be tracked.
-But if you want your commits to show up on a remote repository, you need to push your code after you have created a commit.
+You need to push your code after you have created a commit if you want your commits to show up on the remote repository.

 The syntax for the git push command is as follows: